Malaysia election: PKR finally releases list of election candidates after much tension between its two factions

 Tensions between the Wan Azizah-Rafizi and Azmin camps over the list boiled over into public view in the last few days.

-Dr Wan Azizah was seen leaving a pubic function in Selangor on Sunday, as Datuk Seri Azmin started his speech on the podium.
+Dr Wan Azizah was seen leaving a public function in Selangor on Sunday, as Datuk Seri Azmin started his speech on the podium.
 They had earlier sat at the front row of the event with an empty chair between them, raising a lot of chatter on social media.

 In the weeks before the list was released, party members from both factions were throwing darts at one another.